yuyichao/digitaljs_code/README.md

     * To create a circuit from an existing source file (`.v`, `.sv`, `.vh` and `.lua` supported) Use the DigitalJS icon when the source file is open or click `Create circuit in DigitalJS` in the context menu for the file in the explorer view.
+      The source file will be added to the new circuit and the new circuit will by default have inherit the name from the source file.

       ![screenshot](./imgs/screenshots/create-circuit-src.png)